davidji99/terraform-provider-rollbar/website/docs/r/project.html.markdown

 ## Import

-Existing project(s) can be imported using the project name.
+Existing project(s) can be imported using the project id.

 For example:
 ```